shreyan01/AIModMng/README.md

 - **Model Evaluation:** Evaluate trained models using held-out data.
 - **Model Deployment:** Deploy trained models to production for real-world predictions.
 - **Monitoring Metrics:** Access real-time monitoring metrics for deployed models.
+- **Open-Source AI Library:** pre-built AI library for better development.
+- **Data collection and preprocessing:** Data is pre collected and processed for better and more efficient development.

 ## Getting Started